debaze/graphpdf/index.md

 	"Vegetables": 0.105
 }
 ```
-Note 1: A row occupying 0% of the pie is still showed in the legend.
+**Note 1:** A row occupying 0% of the pie is still showed in the legend.
-Note 2: The pie sections are drawed in the same order as the data object, so if the sum of the rows is greater than 1, the remaining rows won't be drawed (they will still be showed in the legend though).
+**Note 2:** The pie sections are drawed in the same order as the data object, so if the sum of the rows is greater than 1, the remaining rows won't be drawed (they will still be showed in the legend though).

 #### Options

-`diagram.rad: Number` – Pie radius.
-No default, but 150 is a great radius for a PDF template.
-If the legend is shown, make sure to shift it to the right to not override the pie.
+`diagram.rad: Number` – Pie radius. *No defaults.*

-`legend.percentages: ?Boolean` – If `true`, displays row percentages in the legend.
-Defaults to `null`.
+`legend.percentages: ?Boolean` – If `true`, displays row percentages in the legend. *Defaults to `null`.*